vidyar/shippabledocs1/sources/start.rst

 **Webhooks**

 Webhooks are user-defined HTTP callbacks.
 They are usually triggered by some event, such as pushing code to a repository or creating a pull request.
-Your builds will run automatically when webhooka are triggered.
-Further details are here.
+Your builds will run automatically when webhooks are triggered.

 **Manual Builds**